 - SUDOC (Union catalogue of university libraries in France)

 Indexes, theses, and dissertations from universities in France.
 Choose "Recherche avancée," then under "type de publication," select "Thèses."

 Portal for European Electronic Theses and Dissertations.
 Also browsable by institution.

 Theses produced by the graduate research students at Australian universities, some of which are freely accessible.

 To find information on a thesis submitted at a specific university, search their library catalogue.

 - Subject databases

 In addition to listing journal articles, some subject databases will include theses that fall within their subject coverage.
-Click "more info" from the database listing to determine if theses are indexed.

 To obtain more information or to place an interlibrary loan request, consult the Interlibrary Loans page.